 Even though Berliners have a reputation for speaking excellent English, there are still true adult beginners to be found.
 Excellent German skills are a huge help with these groups, and speaking German will generally help you as a job candidate.
 There are also some job opportunities only available to people who speak German as well as English, such as teaching in the Volkshochschulen.

-Full-time staff positions are rare for English teachers in Berlin, so most work freelance.
+Full-time staff positions are rare for English teachers over here, so most work freelance.
 This usually means irregular schedules and a lot of time on the U-Bahn.
 I like having my mornings free for other projects, and I don’t mind digging into a great novel on my commute, so, depending on your personality, you might see this as an advantage.
 For others, it might make you want to pull your hair out.
+Another option is to work from home and teach remotely.

 The red tape is no joke